Life and Relationship

-The opposite side of this belief system is that we are responsible for the others.
+The opposite side of this belief system is that we are responsible for others.
 If they are not happy, healthy, successful, and most of all, not satisfied with us, we feel we are to blame.
 We feel we have failed in the role of love partner, child, parent, or sibling, and are susceptible to feelings of self-rejection, guilt, and shame.

-When we feel this way, we often turn on the others and blame them for not doing what they should have done to be healthy, happy, successful, so that we can feel okay in our role of ” being responsible for their reality.”
+When we feel this way, we often turn on others and blame them for not doing what they should have done to be healthy, happy, successful, so that we can feel okay in our role of ” being responsible for their reality.”

 The responsibility problem has two sides: “They are responsible for my reality” and “I am responsible for their reality.”
 Both are illusions that lead to conflicts and unhappiness.

 We will dedicate a whole chapter to this matter.

 1. Expressing needs and feelings rather than blame.

 One of the main causes of misunderstandings, tension, bitterness, unhappiness, and relationship failure is our inability to communicate effectively.
 We have been programmed to criticize, blame and intimidate rather than express our real needs and/or feelings of insecurity, fear, inadequacy, rejection, etc. We have learned to cover our weaknesses and put up a strong face.
 There are alternative ways to communicate in which we neither suppress our needs and values nor do we hurt or demean the other.
 We will discuss these methods later.